EdJoPaTo/mpdPi/README.md

 # MPD on the Raspberry Pi

-This project installs [MPD](https://www.musicpd.org/) on the Raspberry Pi, copies the webradio playlist and starts playing. endlessly.
+This project installs [MPD](https://www.musicpd.org/) on the Raspberry Pi, copies the webradio playlist and starts playing.
+Endlessly.

 # Install